 These aren’t new issues, but they have become increasingly blatant as jobs in many businesses have evolved over the past 15 years.
 More and more positions require employees with deeper expertise, more independent judgment, and better problem-solving skills.
 They are shouldering ever-greater responsibilities in their interactions with customers and business partners and creating value in ways that industrial-era performance-management systems struggle to identify.
 Soon enough, a ritual most executives say they dislike will be so outdated that it will resemble trying to conduct modern financial transactions with carrier pigeons.

 Answers are emerging.
-Companies, such as GE and Microsoft, that long epitomized the “stack and rank” approach have been blowing up their annual systems for rating and evaluating employees and are instead testing new ideas that give them continual feedback and coaching.
-Netflix no longer measures its people against annual objectives, because its objectives have become more fluid and can change quite rapidly.
-Google transformed the way it compensates high performers at every level.
-Some tech companies, such as Atlassian, have automated many evaluation activities that managers elsewhere perform manually.
+Companies, such as GE2 and Microsoft,3 that long epitomized the “stack and rank” approach have been blowing up their annual systems for rating and evaluating employees and are instead testing new ideas that give them continual feedback and coaching.
+Netflix4 no longer measures its people against annual objectives, because its objectives have become more fluid and can change quite rapidly.
+Google transformed the way it compensates high performers at every level.5 Some tech companies, such as Atlassian,6 have automated many evaluation activities that managers elsewhere perform manually.

 The changes these and other companies are making are new, varied, and, in some instances, experimental.
 But patterns are beginning to emerge.

 - Some companies are rethinking what constitutes employee performance by focusing specifically on individuals who are a step function away from average—at either the high or low end of performance—rather than trying to differentiate among the bulk of employees in the middle.